-The accompanying unaudited condensed consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial information.
+The accompanying unaudited condensed consolidated financial statements of Pieris Pharmaceuticals Inc. and its wholly owned subsidiaries were prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial information.
 All significant intercompany balances and transactions have been eliminated in the consolidation.
 Certain information and footnotes normally included in financial statement prepared in accordance with U.S. GAAP have been omitted pursuant to the Securities and Exchange Commission rules and regulations.
 Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete annual consolidated financial statements.

-In the opinion of management, the unaudited interim consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and all adjustments, including normal recurring adjustments, considered necessary for a fair presentation of Pieris Pharmaceuticals, Inc.'s unaudited interim consolidated financial statements have been included.
-The results of operations for the three months ended March 31, 2015 are not necessarily indicative of the results that may be expected for the year ending December 31, 2015 or any future period.
+In the opinion of management, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited condensed consolidated financial statements for the year ending December 31, 2014, and all adjustments, including normal recurring adjustments, considered necessary for a fair presentation of Pieris Pharmaceuticals, Inc.'s unaudited interim consolidated financial statements have been included.
+The results of operations for the three and six months ended June 30, 2015 are not necessarily indicative of the results that may be expected for the year ending December 31, 2015 or any future period.